top of page

 Where are the Black Hills?

-The Black Hills encompass a variety of towns and cities throughout the southwest region of South Dakota and extend slightly into northeast Wyoming.
+The Black Hills are located on the western edge of South Dakota and into the east side of Wyoming.
 Some of the key gateway cities and towns in the Black Hills include:

 • Rapid City.
 Often considered the gateway to the Black Hills, Rapid City is the largest urban center in the area and provides easy access to many attractions.
-It's a bustling city with a vibrant downtown area, numerous restaurants, and accommodations for travelers.
+It's a bustling city with a vibrant downtown area, restaurants, activities, and accommodations.
+When in Rapid City, make sure you make a stop by Bear Country USA, and plan to stay a while.

 • Hot Springs.
-Located in the southern Black Hills, Hot Springs is renowned for its thermal springs, which have healing properties.
-The town offers a relaxing atmosphere and is an excellent base for exploring the region.
+Located in the southern Black Hills, the town of Hot Springs is known for its thermal springs.
+The town is built around the historic sandstone buildings downtown, and offers a relaxing atmosphere and is an excellent base for exploring the region.
+While in Hot Springs, take a walk down the Freedom Trail and browse our local shops.

 • Custer.
 This charming town sits near the entrance of Custer State Park and offers a quaint, historic atmosphere.
-You'll find unique shops, art galleries, and cozy cafes in Custer.
+You'll find some great restaurants, unique shops, art galleries, souvenir shops, and places to rent ATVs and Sling Shots to explore the surrounding area.

 • Hill City.
-Known for its art galleries and museums, Hill City is a delightful stop on your journey through the Black Hills.
-It's home to the Black Hills Central Railroad, which offers scenic train rides through the hills.
+Known for its art galleries and museums, Hill City is a delightful stop while on a Black Hills vacation.
+It's home to the 1880s Train, which offers scenic train rides through the hills, for fun shopping, and some good food.
+Walking the historic main street in town is a beautiful and picturesque way to spend an afternoon.

 • Deadwood.
-Famous for its Wild West history and gaming, Deadwood is a unique destination filled with historical sites, including the final resting place of Wild Bill Hickok.
-Visitors can explore historic Main Street and try their luck at the casinos.
+Famous for its Wild West history and gambling, Deadwood is a unique destination filled with historical sites.
+It's the final resting place of Wild Bill Hickok who was shot and killed in Deadwood; Calamity Jane who requested to be buried next to Hickok; and Seth Bullock, the first elected sheriff of Deadwood.
+Visitors can explore historic Main Street, tour old mines, and try their luck at the casinos.

 What are some things to do in the Black Hills?

-Embrace the rush of mountain biking along challenging terrains or relish moments of serene fishing by the lakes and streams that pepper the region.
-The hills offer something for everyone with a blend of nature's tranquility and heart-pounding escapades.
+Embrace the rush of mountain biking along the Mickelson Trail or relish early mornings by fishing at Stockade Lake or any number of other lakes and streams that pepper the region.
+The Hills offer something for everyone.

 Immerse yourself in the Black Hills

-From iconic landmarks to hidden treasures, the Black Hills invite visitors to not only immerse themselves in its past but also partake in exhilarating experiences amidst its breathtaking landscapes.
+From iconic landmarks to hidden treasures, the Black Hills of South Dakota invite visitors to not only immerse themselves in its past but also partake in various experiences amidst its breathtaking landscapes.
 It's a place where legends and nature intertwine.

 Plan your visit and prepare to be amazed by the beauty and history of this remarkable region.
 Book a stay at Highland Meadows Resort and view more attractions in the Black Hills.